Grayson County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: If the hearing officer finds that the DPS had sufficient legal grounds to suspend your license, the suspension will be upheld.
+• Suspension Upheld: The judge rules that the DPS had sufficient grounds to suspend your license, and the suspension remains in effect.

 Hardship/Restricted License in Texas

-• IID Requirement: Depending on the circumstances of your DUI, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an ODL.
+• IID Requirement: Depending on the circumstances of your DUI arrest and your prior record, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back

-After your suspension period is over and your criminal case concludes (whether through dismissal, plea bargain, or trial), you will need to take steps to reinstate your driver's license.
+After your criminal case concludes and/or your suspension period ends, you must take steps to reinstate your driver's license.

 Special Programs